With stricken cruise ship, Japan draws criticism over coronavirus response

 More than 540 people onboard have been infected with the coronavirus, the most outside of China.
 The United States evacuated more than 300 citizens from the ship on Monday, and more countries are following suit.

-But as the crisis off the coast of Yokohama winds down, focus now turns to Tokyo, where critics say the government’s response has seemed more concerned with managing public perception than the outbreak.
-They say the ship quarantine may not have been effective.
+But as the crisis in the port of Yokohama winds down, focus now turns to Tokyo, where critics say the government’s response has seemed more concerned with managing public perception than the outbreak.
+Some of the most pointed criticism has come from the U.S. Centers for Disease Control and Prevention (CDC), which said the quarantine may not have been sufficient.

 Japan is just months away from hosting the 2020 Olympic games.
 For some Japanese, the outbreak carries an uneasy echo of the 2011 Fukushima nuclear meltdown, when the government was widely criticised for downplaying another crisis.